mboyea/mboyea/README.md

 ### Hey, I'm Matthew Boyea.
-#### An Engineer, Athlete, & Scholar.
+#### Engineer, Athlete, & Scholar.
+I pursue skill so that I might share the best of experiences with myself and my communities.

-My right to having more than enough is cancelled if I don't use that more to help those who have less.
+> My right to having more than enough is cancelled if I don't use that more to help those who have less.
-We strive and die for what will be here when we're gone.
+> We strive and die for what will be here when we're gone.
-I remain, obediently yours.
+> I remain, obediently yours.

-I study philosophies, systems, and experiences.
-I share what I can in articles at [mboyea.com/articles](https://www.mboyea.com/articles) and in videos at [youtube.com/@mtcboyea](https://www.youtube.com/@mtcboyea).
+I explore philosophies and systems.
+I share these in articles at [mboyea.com/articles](https://www.mboyea.com/articles) and in videos at [youtube.com/@mtcboyea](https://www.youtube.com/@mtcboyea).

 #### I specialize in software technology.
 I do full-stack website development, embedded systems programming, & videogame development.